 “Tim Eyman has never been concerned with the harmful, messy consequences of his initiatives,” Villeneuve noted.
 “In his rush to imitate the militant tactics of Ted Cruz and U.S. House Republicans, he thoughtlessly put funding for his own initiative from ten years ago in jeopardy along with funding for education, public safety assistance to local governments, and countless other vital public services.”

 “As the old adage goes, Any fool can burn down a barn, but it takes a real carpenter to build one.
 Tim Eyman has demonstrated he knows how to start fires, but in the span of fifteen years, he has not helped put any out, nor has he contributed to the building of a better Washington.
 I-1366 represents a new low for his initiative factory.”

 Washingtonians have decisively rejected some pretty bad Tim Eyman initiatives in the past, but only when the case to vote no has been effectively made by people and organizations that do care about building a better Washington.

 That’s why, since February, the team at NPI has been working to organize and empower Washingtonians from across the political spectrum to fight I-1366.

 “We encourage everyone who wants to uphold our Constitution, protect our common wealth, and defend Washington’s values to step up and help us kick the effort to beat I-1366 into high gear,” said Villeneuve.
 “There’s a lot of work that needs doing between now and when ballots drop.
 We urge people to get involved in this campaign.”

-The growing coalition against I-1366 now includes AARP Washington State, OneAmerica Votes, the Mainstream Republicans of Washington, Washington State Democratic Party, League of Women Voters of Washington, NAMI Washington, and dozens more.
-An updated list is available from the NO on I-1366 coalition.
+The growing coalition against I-1366 includes the Washington Association of School Principals, League of Women Voters of Washington, the League of Education Voters, Statewide Poverty Action Network, Washington Environmental Council, Washington State Democratic Party, and many more.
+An evolving list of organizations opposed to I-1366 is available on the NO on I-1366 website.